berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 as the front-left color buffer.
 A GLXDrawable is the union fWindow, GLXPixmapg.

-Ancillary buffers are associated with a GLXDrawable, not with a ren- dering context.
+Ancillary buffers are associated with a GLXDrawable, not with a rendering context.
 If several OpenGL renderers are all writing to the same window, they will share those buffers.
-Rendering operations to one win- dow never a ect the unobscured pixels of another window, or of the corresponding pixels of ancillary buffers of that window.
+Rendering operations to one window never a ect the unobscured pixels of another window, or of the corresponding pixels of ancillary buffers of that window.
 If an Expose event is received by the client, the values in the ancillary buffers and in the back buffers for regions corresponding to the exposed region become unde ned.

 A rendering context can be used with multiple GLXDrawables as long as those Drawables are similar.
-Similar means that the rendering con- texts and GLXDrawables are created with the same XVisualInfo.
+Similar means that the rendering contexts and GLXDrawables are created with the same XVisualInfo.

-An application can use any rendering context (subject to the re- strictions discussed in the section on address spaces) to render into any similar GLXDrawable.
+An application can use any rendering context (subject to the restrictions discussed in the section on address spaces) to render into any similar GLXDrawable.
 An implication is that multiple applications can render into the same window, each using a di erent rendering context.

-[1] The association is with a fVisual, screen, depthg triple.
+.. [*] The association is with a fVisual, screen, depthg triple.
 An XVisualInfo is used by GLX functions since it can be interpreted unambiguosly.

-[2] Any rendering system is free to use the ancillary buffers as long as it uses them in a manner consistent with the use by the OpenGL.
+.. [*] Any rendering system is free to use the ancillary buffers as long as it uses them in a manner consistent with the use by the OpenGL.

 2.2 Using Rendering Contexts